2024–25 Maine Black Bears women's basketball team

-The 2024–25 Maine Black Bears women's basketball team represents the University of Maine during the 2024–25 NCAA Division I women's basketball season.
-The Black Bears, led by eighth-year head coach Amy Vachon, play their home games at Memorial Gymnasium in Orono, Maine as members of the America East Conference.
+The 2024–25 Maine Black Bears women's basketball team represented the University of Maine during the 2024–25 NCAA Division I women's basketball season.
+The Black Bears, led by eighth-year head coach Amy Vachon, played their home games at Memorial Gymnasium in Orono, Maine as members of the America East Conference.

 Previous season

 The Black Bears finished the 2023–24 season 24–10, 14–2 in America East play, to finish as America East regular-season champions.
 They defeated UMass Lowell, Binghamton and Vermont to win the America East tournament and earn the conference's automatic bid to the NCAA tournament.
 They would receive the #15 seed in the Portland Regional 3, where they fell to #2 region seed Ohio State in the first round.